 Each semester, a group of faculty members are selected to work with assigned Peer Educators.
-There are four types of Peer Educators who can assist in the classroom: Peer Mentors, Embedded Tutors, Supplemental Instruction (SI) Leaders, and Learning Assistants (LAs).
+There are four types of Peer Educators who can assist in the classroom: Embedded Tutors, Supplemental Instruction (SI) Leaders, Learning Assistants (LAs), and Peer Mentors.

 Embedded tutors are tutors who attend assigned classes on a regular basis.
 In doing so, they get a full understanding of the content and the expectations of the instructors.
 The embedded tutor then holds “office hours” where students from the assigned classes can make tutoring appointments and get assistance from a peer who knows them and they know has a good grasp on the material.

 Responsibilities of an Embedded Tutor: